 Know which one performed the best?
 "What military branch are you part of?"

-We believe this was because it was a unique question that a visitor didn’t expect to get asked, and that a spouse of a veteran could answer.
-The “How long have you been serving?” would only apply if an actual veteran was on the site, and the “In need to refinance or home purchase?” could seem like a bait-n-switch tactic.
+We believe this was because it was a unique question that a visitor didn’t expect to, and that a spouse of a veteran could answer.
+The “How long have you been serving?” would only apply if an actual veteran was on the site, and the “Need to refinance or home purchase?” could seem like a bait-n-switch tactic.